odunayo12/New_NGN_BUDGET_DATA/README.md

 ## To follow:
 1. - [ ] Data in MySql format
-2. - [ ] Detailed Exploratory Analytics and Visualization through blogposts
+2. - [ ] Detailed Exploratory Analytics and Visualization through blogposts *(open to collaboration)*